sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 use gcc to toggle comments on the current line or, if you'd rather select some lines in visual line mode, use gc

+# Folds (really just a vim note)
+zr to open all folds
+zm to close all folds

 # Extra notes
 To see the previous output of commands, use :messages